-The OpenPlant Fund supports innovative, open and interdisciplinary projects relevant to plant Synthetic Biology over 2015-19.
+The OpenPlant Fund supports innovative, open and interdisciplinary projects relevant to plant synthetic biology and cell-free systems over 2015-19.
 Up to 20 six-month projects per year will receive £4k each, with an additional £1k awarded on completion for follow-on and outreach.
-We are now accepting applications with a submission deadline of 30 June 2017.
+We are now accepting applications with a submission deadline of 24 November 2017.

-The aim of the fund is to promote the development of plant Synthetic Biology as an interdisciplinary field and to facilitate exchange between The University of Cambridge, the John Innes Centre, the Earlham Institute and The Sainsbury Laboratory for the development of open technologies and responsible innovation in the context of Synthetic Biology.
+The aim of the fund is to promote the development of plant synthetic biology and cell-free systems as interdisciplinary fields and to facilitate exchange between the University of Cambridge, the John Innes Centre, and the Earlham Institute for the development of open technologies and responsible innovation in the context of Synthetic Biology.

 OpenPlant Fund Mixers

 Project proposals seeking collaborators

 Applicants and teams: